51 Pages Posted: 3 Dec 2015 Last revised: 5 May 2017

 In an effort to increase transparency, the Chair of the Federal Reserve now holds a press conference following some, but not all, Federal Open Market Committee announcements.
-Press conferences are scheduled independently of economic conditions, and we show that they communicate little information.
-Evidence from equity and derivative markets demonstrates that investors lower their expectations of important announcements on days without press conferences, thereby constraining the actions of a committee that wants to avoid surprising markets.
-Using media coverage and Google searches, we show that investors shift attention away from announcements without press conferences.
-This inattention further hinders the Fed's attempts to coordinate market expectations and therefore prevents effective monetary policy.
-Correspondingly, we show that announcements not followed by press conferences convey significantly less price-relevant information.
+Press conferences are scheduled independently of economic conditions and communicate little information.
+Evidence from financial markets demonstrates that investors lower their expectations of important decisions on days without press conferences, and we show that they shift attention away from these announcements.
+Both channels prevent effective monetary policy, as the committee is averse to surprising markets and aims to coordinate market expectations.
+Correspondingly, we show that announcements without press conferences convey less price-relevant information.

 Keywords: Federal Reserve, Press Conferences, Transparency, Uncertainty, Attention

 Suggested Citation: Suggested Citation

 Boguth, Oliver and Gregoire, Vincent and Martineau, Charles, Shaping Expectations and Coordinating Attention: The Unintended Consequences of FOMC Press Conferences (May 4, 2017).
 Melbourne Business School, 2016 Financial Institutions, Regulation & Corporate Governance (FIRCG) Conference; 2016 Financial Markets and Corporate Governance.
 Available at SSRN: https://ssrn.com/abstract=2698477 or http://dx.doi.org/10.2139/ssrn.2698477